nikolaimaximilian/helloCamera/README.md

 Example App for the Cordova / Phonegap Dev-Team presentation.

-To run the cordova commands you also need to install the latest version of cordova: http://cordova.apache.org/#download
+You also need to install the latest version of cordova http://cordova.apache.org/#download

+and Xcode to run the included iOS application.